edson-acordi/4bit-microcomputer/README.md

 - Supercapacitor or battery to keep the program in RAM (for low power version)
 - It can be manually programmed by switches or via Arduino/Esp32
 - Built with 74HCTxxx integrated circuits for low power consumption and compatibility with TTL circuits
+- All parts are through-hole for easy assembly
 - Dual layer Single board with 295.9mm x 196.9mm

 # MikroLeo Architecture #